ermites-io/passwd/README.md

 - scrypt (using `x/crypto/scrypt`)
 - argon2id (using `x/crypto/argon2`)

-(to keep things simple and to avoid a user to shoot himself in the foot) Parameters choices are limited and translated into static "profiles":
+To keep things simple and to avoid a user to shoot himself in the foot, parameters choices are (for now) limited/translated into 2 static "profiles" for each algorithms:

 - Default
 - Paranoid
-(as it is WIP, it might switch to 3 profiles based on usage needs like : interactive, default, paranoid)

-You can also decide to customize using your own Argon2 or Scrypt custom parameters through this package.
+You can also decide to use your own *Argon2* or *Scrypt* custom parameters with this package.

 # How to Use the package